chobolife/study_english/bread_barbershop/Season_1/05_Bully_Pie.md

 - No, no, no, no. It's still not right.
 What did you do in a past life to deserve this crusty old mug?
 - My marshmallow perm has never failed so hard before the likes of you.
 - Hey this hair makes me look like a sugary delight.
 Don't you think so?
-- Ah the horror.
+- Ah, the horror.
 My eyes are burning.
 Choco, shut the door.
 Wilk, tell everyone we're closed.
 - Here we go again.
 ***
 - Nobody leaves this place until I make this right as green, nobody!
 Get ready for an all-nighter.